 “What they are trying to do is put us out of a job by changing the system on us all the time because they don’t know what they’re doing.”

-Having a phantom foe using up RAM in our minds is not conducive to thoughtful dialogue or a sustainable lifestyle.
+Having a phantom foe using up RAM in our minds is not conducive to thoughtful dialogue or a sustainable culture.
 It is only programming.
 Let’s disrupt our thinking by stopping ourselves every time the word they comes out of our mouths and make sure that we’re speaking specifically.